Jimmie Hall: 1965

-Hall's 1965 would basically be a carbon copy of the previous season and would see him hit career highs in average (.285), RBI (86), doubles (25), and stolen bases (14), but would also see another drop in home runs to 20.
+Hall was almost traded to the Mets before the 1965 season, but the deal fell through.
+His 1965 would basically be a carbon copy of the previous season and would see him hit career highs in average (.285), RBI (86), doubles (25), and stolen bases (14), but would also see another drop in home runs to 20.
 Showcasing both his power and speed, Hall not only hit 20 home runs in 1965 but also beat out 20 infield singles.
 He would be named to his last all-star team in the July 13 game that was played at Minnesota's Metropolitan Stadium, along with five fellow Twins (first baseman Harmon Killebrew, catcher Earl Battey, pitcher Mudcat Grant, shortstop Zoilo Versalles and Tony Oliva), and went hitless with a walk and a run in two plate appearances after pinch hitting for pitcher Pete Richert in the bottom of the fifth inning and moving over to center field in place of starter Vic Davalillo to begin the sixth.

 Hall's struggles against lefties in 1965 (a .240 batting average) continued in that year's World Series against the NL champion Los Angeles Dodgers.
 With five of the seven games started by southpaws Sandy Koufax, the 1965 Cy Young Award winner, and Claude Osteen, Hall would only play in the two games started by right hander Don Drysdale (in which he would strike out five times with one hit and one walk in 7 plate appearances).
 With no help from Hall's righthanded substitute the Twins would lose the Series four games to three.